 What Happens During a DDoS Attack?

-A DDoS attack depletes the server resources and also increases the website load time.
-When a DDoS attacks a website, it slows down the performance, and it may crash the server entirely by overwhelming the server's resources such as CPU, memory, or even the entire network.
+A DDoS attack depletes the server resources and increases website load time.
+When a DDoS attacks a website, it slows down the performance and may crash the server entirely by overwhelming the server's resources such as CPU, memory, or even the entire network.
 Many DDoS attacks usually originated from a hacker-controlled botnet of vulnerable IoT devices.

 This exponential growth of DDoS attacks is generally due to the lack of regulatory control over IoT devices, making them outstanding recruits for botnets.
 A group of hijacked IoT devices having unique IP addresses can be redirected to make wicked requests against websites, and that will be causing a DDoS attack.